The 5 Best Bike Speedometers Suitable for Beginner Cyclists

 Based on my in-depth research and experience with bike speedometers, I highlight the following three speedometers:

 1. The best speedometer overall is the CatEye Padrone (also available at performancebike.com).
 It’s easy to set up and use, affordable, and surprisingly capable.
-On the other hand, your phone can cause interference with its signal.
+However, your phone can interfere with its signal.

 3. The most capable bike speedometer is the Coospo BC107.
 It has ANT+ and Bluetooth connectivity, allowing you to pair it with additional sensors like power meters or HR monitors.
 Its disadvantage is short battery life.

-Read my buyer’s guide below if you are new to bike speedometers and learn their differences from bike computers.
+If you are new to bike speedometers and want to learn their differences from bike computers, read my buyer’s guide below.

 Speedometer vs. Bike Computer: What’s the Difference?